Jimbly/dcjam2024/Jimb-TODO.md

 * tooltip width and markdown not playing correctly, probably also height
 * origin in entdef depends heavily on aspect ratio of image, but it shouldn't?
 * Nilo "face wilts" dialog is not markdownTruncating correctly
+* Simple way to do dialog as pure text data, and then just add code callbacks the get ran beyond the go-to-dialog

 People's games to check out:
 * YouDoYouBuddy - slay the spire